SpaceShaman/SQLift/README.md

 ### Database clients

-If you want to add support for a new database, you need to create a new client class that is consistent with the protocol `Client` class from `sqlift.clients` and implement the `execute` method.
+If you want to add support for a new database, you need to create a new client class that is consistent with the `Client` protocol class from [sqlift.clients](https://github.com/SpaceShaman/SQLift/blob/master/sqlift/clients.py) and implement the `execute` method.
 Look at the `SQLiteClient` and `PostgreSQLClient` classes for reference.